Queensland Academy for Creative Industries

-The Queensland Academies Creative Industries (QACI) is a selective entry senior state high school in Queensland, Australia which offers the International Baccalaureate Diploma Programme.
+The Queensland Academies Creative Industries (QACI) is a selective entry senior state high school in Brisbane, Queensland, Australia which offers the International Baccalaureate Diploma Programme.
 The school aims to provide a platform for academic like-minded students wishing to study the rigorous International Baccalaureate Diploma Programme.
 Students are selected through an academic selective entry process including testing and interviews.
 It is located within the Kelvin Grove Urban Village.
-The Queensland Academies - Creative Industries Campus is Queensland’s first vertical school, opened in 2007.
+The Queensland Academies – Creative Industries Campus is Queensland’s first vertical school, opened in 2007.

 History

-The creation of the Queensland Academies was announced by Premier Peter Beattie on 17 April 2005 as part of the Queensland Government's Smart State Strategy - a policy designed to foster knowledge, creativity and innovation within the state.
+The creation of the Queensland Academies was announced by Premier Peter Beattie on 17 April 2005 as part of the Queensland Government's Smart State Strategy – a policy designed to foster knowledge, creativity and innovation within the state.
 The Creative Industries Campus subsequently opened in 2007 in partnership with the Queensland University of Technology.